The best wheel for F1 22 can give you the edge over the rest of the grid. However, finding the right wheel for your setup can be a little tricky.

 While there is some debate over whether a controller is better for racing, we know that sim wheels remain the accessory of choice for many F1 fans to enhance immersion and improve lap times.

 With years of at-home racing experience, we have gone through quite a few wheels in our time playing F1 games.
-These are the best options for you to take on F1 22.
+These are some of the best wheels for F1 22 available right now.